moixpo/studerpy/README.md

 # stupy  : Studer Python

-Open source lib of usefull code in python for Studer-Innotec Product: read datalogs, communicate with device, ...
+Open source lib of usefull python code for Studer-Innotec Product: read datalogs, communicate with device, ...

 This is an ongoing OFFGRID.CH project.
 Goal is to come with usefull tools for the analysis of solar energy systems.